web-platform-tests/wpt/README.md

     print "The current URL is %s" % session.url
 ```

-Functionally equivalent to the above,
+The following is functionally equivalent to the above,
 but giving you manual control of the session:

 ```py